wangziqi2013/BwTree/README.md

 # BwTree [![Build Status](https://travis-ci.org/wangziqi2013/BwTree.svg?branch=peloton)](https://travis-ci.org/wangziqi2013/BwTree)
-This is a street strength implementation of Bw-Tree, the Microsoft's implementation of which is currently deployed in SQL Server Hekaton, Azure DocumentDB, Bing and other Microsoft products.
+This is a street strength implementation of Bw-Tree, using ideas from the MSR's paper with some minor modifications.
+The official implementation of BwTree by Microsoft is currently deployed in SQL Server Hekaton, Azure DocumentDB, Bing and other Microsoft products.

+BwTree is a general purpose, concurrent and lock-free B+-Tree index.
+It allows for multiple threads modifying and/or querying the tree concurrently without corrupting the tree or giving any inconsistent results.
+However, BwTree only guarantees atomicity of operations, and is not a concurrent control agent.
+If both atomicity and isolation is required, you need an extra  concurrent control scheme.

 Benchmark
 =========